MSCI-245-342/multiuser-lab-assignment/instructions.md

     end
   end
 ```
+NOTE: if you copy and paste this method, be sure to delete the old one!
+Ruby will not complain to you about having two methods with the same name.
+Only the last method will be used, and this is a nightmare to debug unless you notice your mistake.

 Let's edit the links on the users edit view (`app/views/users/edit.html.erb`) to only have a link back to the home page.
 So we change it to be: